tamittha/USWomenStudy/README.md

 # USWomenStudy

+*author*: Tamara Dzolic
-Data Analytics Senior Research Study
+This project is in development, Senior Research Project

+#Introduction